Course Outline

 Specific assumed prior knowledge and skills (where applicable)

-It is assumed that you will be able to demonstrate an understanding of human physiology, exercise testing and prescription, as evidenced through the successful completion of the pre-requisite courses, programme pathway or equivalent credit courses
+It is assumed that you will retain and be able to demonstrate an understanding of human physiology and pathophysiology, exercise physiology and exercise testing and prescription, as evidenced through the successful completion of the pre-requisite courses, programme pathway or equivalent credit courses

 How am I going to be assessed?